What is a Fat Transfer?

 A fat transfer, also known as fat grafting, involves taking body fat from somewhere else on the patient’s body and placing it into another place on their body.
 At Ophthalmic Plastic & Cosmetic Surgery Inc. we use this unique procedure to help restore volume, plump up areas, and create a smoother appearance on your face.

-Dr. John B. Holds recommends a fat transfer because of the benefits from the procedure.
+Dr. John B. Holds recommends a fat transfer because of the benefits of the procedure.
 These benefits include:

 - The appearance of fuller and lifted cheeks